 So you have to go against the grain, step out of your comfort zone and get naked (physically and emotionally) in order to intimately know your sexy, love her, nurture her and see that this part of you is beautiful, powerful and in charge.

 There are many ways to do this like going to pole dancing class, doing a strip tease in front of your mirror, drawing on your body, anointing your body with oils or trying on sexy lingerie.
-We’ll also be doing a secret exercise at LIVE FREE Sonoma, which I hope you’ll join us for; we’ve filled over 60 spaces already.
+We’ll also be doing a secret exercise at Live Free which I hope you’ll join us for, there’s still a few spots left.

 For me, the most powerful way to bring out and hang with my inner sexy is by doing a boudoir shoot.

 I’ve done 3 shoots in the past two years.
 I love dressing up, getting my makeup done and feeling the edge of being completely vulnerable in front of the photographer.
 Every time, without fail, I feel ten pounds lighter and a million times more empowered.

 A few weeks ago I did a shoot with Danielle Fletcher and it brought me to a whole new level of knowing my sexy.
 Danielle is masterful at reaching in and bringing out the most raw, primal sexiness from your depths in a slow, nurturing way.
 You can see some of the images from the shoot below.

 I just love my makeup in this picture, the lipstick is so badass.
 As always, Melissa Hoffmann, the only woman I let touch my face, did an amazing job making me feel beautiful.